jakeheis/SwiftCLI/README.md

     ...

-    let numberOfTimes = Key<Int>("-n", "--number-of-times", usage: "Say the greeting a certain number of times")
+    let numberOfTimes = Key<Int>("-n", "--number-of-times", description: "Say the greeting a certain number of times")

     func execute() throws {
         for i in 0..<(numberOfTimes.value ??
 1) {